WaylonWalker/waylonwalker.com/pages/notes/upcoming-streams.md

 On Monday's I am going to be working on open source packages/plugins for kedro.

 * kedro-diff
+* test kedro-diff on piplines with history
+* setup deploy pipeline
+* deply to pypi

 ## 🌱 Digital Gardening | Blogging with 🐍Python | Building 🔮Markata a static site generator in python for waylonwalker.com